Data Engineering

 Approach

-• Built ingestion from the ad-serving platform’s reporting API into S3 raw storage and a Databricks staging layer
+• Built ingestion from the ad-serving platform’s reporting API into S3 raw storage and a Databricks staging layer, working within the API’s rate limits on scheduling.

-• Implemented the four operating signals as parallel pipelines: Inventory (sellable slots by content, country, format), Impressions (delivered ads and revenue), Delivery Pacing (actual vs. booked), VAST Errors (trended over time)
+• Implemented four operating signals as parallel pipelines: inventory (sellable inventory by placement, country, format), impressions (delivered ads and revenue), delivery pacing (actual versus booked), and serving errors (error categories trended over time).

-• Applied derivation logic once at staging: ad format, ad type, device category group, content media ID via regex
+• Applied derivation once at staging: ad format, ad type, device-category group, ad-unit ID via regex.

-• Configured a daily operational refresh plus a periodic historical sweep over the recent multi-week settlement window
+• Ran a daily operational refresh plus a periodic historical sweep over the recent multi-week settlement window.

-• Wired Slack alerts to business-impact thresholds defined by Ad Operations: pacing fires when a flight is on track to miss its commitment, error alerts fire on sustained category shifts rather than transient spikes
+• Wired Slack alerts to business-impact thresholds: pacing fires when a flight is on track to miss its commitment, and error alerts fire on sustained category shifts rather than transient spikes.

-• Delivered Power BI dashboards on the staging layer, shared across Ad Operations, Content Operations, and finance
+• Delivered Power BI dashboards on the staging layer, shared across ad operations, inventory planning, and finance.

 Results & Impact

-• What changed in operations: Three teams stopped reconciling parallel spreadsheets and started working from one shared, settled view of supply and demand
+• Three teams stopped reconciling parallel spreadsheets and started working from one shared, settled view of supply and demand.

-• What changed in decisions: Pacing alerts fire during the campaign rather than after, leaving room to redistribute inventory or escalate to Content Operations before a shortfall hardens into a make-good
+• Pacing alerts now fire during the campaign rather than after, leaving room to redistribute inventory or escalate to planning before a shortfall hardens into a make-good.

-• Cross-team escalation: Content-level inventory gave Ad Operations a vocabulary to point Content Operations at specific titles where new AVOD-eligible content would actually clear
+• Placement-level inventory gave ad operations a precise vocabulary to point planning at the specific ad units where new ad-supported inventory would actually clear.

-• Reporting-grade accuracy: The multi-week historical sweep corrected late-arriving attribution, so revenue reports reflected final settled figures and finance retired the side spreadsheet
+• The multi-week sweep corrected late-arriving attribution, so revenue reports reflected final settled figures and finance retired the side spreadsheet.

 Tech Stack